yidas/deployer-php-cli/README.md

-# rsync-cli.php
+# deployer.php

-Linux rsync tool running by PHP script.
+Linux rsync tool for code deployment running by PHP script.
 These rsync php scripts are helping developers to deploy codes from local instance to remote instances.

 ---